Heinrici/Heinrici.github.io/_posts/2016-09-26-State-and-Goverment.markdown

 ---
 published: true
 layout: post
-title:  "State and Government"
+title:  "State and Government, a 21 Century Guide to Good Governance"
 date:   2016-09-20 17:53:16 -0700
 ---

-## State and Government, a 21 Century Guide to Good Governance.

 ### The Role of Government